 Have you ever lathered one of those pricey lip scrub products across your kisser and been impressed with how soft and supple your lips felt afterward?
 It's simple to make homemade lip scrubs too, so you can save a little money.
 We've come up with a few effective lip scrub formulas.
 Don't use them more than 3-4 times per week though, or you might strip lips of their natural moisture, making chapped lips worse.

 It's most effective to exfoliate your lips at bedtime, followed by a good lip balm.
+And if you're more of a visual learner, scroll down to our video, which quickly leads you through these recipes!

 1. Brown Sugar and Honey Scrub